 The zucchini pizza crust holds up well and you can easily pick it up and eat it with your hands!
 (Note: Leftovers will require a fork...)

-Zucchini Pizza Crust (with Chipotle BBQ Bacon and Grilled Corn Pizza)
+Chipotle BBQ Bacon and Grilled Corn Zucchini Crust Pizza

 A healthy zucchini pizza crust topped with chipotle bbq sauce, bacon, grilled corn, red onion and plenty of cheese!

 - 1 zucchini pizza crust (see below)

 - 3/4 cup gouda or mozzarella (optionally smoked), shredded

 - 1 ear of grilled corn (or 1/2 cup corn)